myusernamesthisreal/rh-tidy-textbooks/README.md

 - Run the script with `python3 tidy_textbooks.py`
 - Exit the script by pressing Ctrl + C or you may experience unwanted clicking...

+## Modifying the script

+This script was developed for a screen resolution of `2560x1600` on an Asus ROG Zephyrus G14 14 inch screen.
+You may need to tweak the `startXCoord` and `gameWidth` variables to fit your screen.

 ## Requirements

 - Python 3